Severe storms to sweep through South amid snow and flooding to the north

 The active weather comes amid a clash of the seasons responsible for a temperature roller coaster.
 Much of the Mid-Atlantic and Southeast will see temperatures some 15 to 25 degrees above average before an abrupt return to winter by Friday afternoon.

-The National Weather Service Storm Prediction Center, meanwhile, has hoisted a level 3 out of 5 “enhanced risk” for severe weather over Mississippi, Alabama and much of the Deep South, noting that “damaging winds and a few tornadoes are possible.”
+The National Weather Service Storm Prediction Center, meanwhile, has hoisted a Level 3 out of 5 “enhanced risk” for severe weather over Mississippi, Alabama and western Tennessee, noting that “damaging winds and a few tornadoes are possible.”
+Nashville and Memphis are included in this elevated risk zone.

 On the system’s backside, heavy snow could accumulate to nearly a foot deep in some locales.
 Kansas City, Detroit and Ann Arbor, Mich., are all under winter storm warnings, with a plowable snowfall likely.